-Domain: Leadership and De cision N daking lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet ВА Tuny 3.
+Domain: Leadership and De cision I Making Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Not Partially Not Partially Partially Partially ot Partially Fully Data Sources/Supporting Evidence yet В Α runy 3.
 The school has a key person who oversees, coordinates and monitors the implementation of best practices for inclusive education for all SWDs.
 There are clearly identified roles and responsibilities for the key person (e.g., ongoing communication, data analysis and progress monitoring of BPIE goals).
 The key person is responsible for oversight and coordination of goals and action steps related to inclusive best practices.
-The key person is identified in various school documents, such as: Staff roster; Professional Learning Community (PLC) minutes; Team planning logs; Staff handbook; School website; and Newsletters.
-Y The ESE Specialist oversees the ESE program and ensures/coordinates meetings for compliance with the input of ESE teachers nd general education teachers as well.
-The administrator over the ESE Department also monitors to ensure compliance. , including the role and responsibility of key person.
-Sched key person who oversees inclusive practices. ule or con nmunicatio on log of a ictivities/n neetings of key person.
+The key person is identified in various school documents, such as: Staff roster; Team planning logs; Staff handbook; School website; and Newsletters.
+Staff Roster: Stephanie Ramage Caryl Panzarella Jennifer Letvinchuk Melody Paul , including the role and responsibility of key person.
+Scheo key person who oversees inclusive practices. lule or cor nmunicati on log of a activities/n neetings of key person.
 Samples of documents Note: Aligns with District BPIE Indicator #6.
-Progre ess monitoring toward attainment of BPIE goals will occur a after the s chool's ini tial BPIE a ssessmen t and development of priority goals/action steps.
-Comm ents:
+Progr ess monitoring toward attainment of BPIE goals will occur after the s chool's ini tial BPIE a ssessmen t and development of priority goals/action steps.
+Comm ients:

-Domain: Leadership and De cision N 1aking lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A . u.i.y 4.
-School administrators advocate for all SWDs to have the same school choice options as students without disabilities to ensure all SWDs receive educational services in their neighborhood school or school of choice.
+Domain: Leadership and Decision Making Implementation Status tus Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet t B A Fully SV op er se chool administrators advocate for all WDs to have the same school choice otions as students without disabilities to nsure all SWDs receive educational ervices in their neighborhood school or chool of choice.
 The principal contacts the district to obtain information about SWDs who do not attend the school because of the type or severity of their disability or perceived lack of services available at the school.
 The principal requests services and supports to follow SWDs in the school.
 The school has a diverse student population that reflects the full range of students who live in the neighborhood school zone, including those with significant disabilities.
 The school is equipped to provide educational services to all students.
 Families perceive the school as being able to address their child's needs, regardless of the type or severity of disability.
-Y Principal keeps in close contact with the ESE Department regarding supports for services; IDEA paras, Behavioral Technicians, and other district support to ensure services students are provided as much as is possible.
-There are activities offered to all students includig SWD's (i.e. field trips, clubs, organizations, sports/athletics, and peer counseling).
-SWD's are included with the general education students as much as possible.
-Specials/Electives include SWD's with all general education students.
-Administration and ESE Specialist have conducted teacher trainings and Open House/Tours for incoming students (6th graders).
-Sugge school administrator requests for information (e.g., emails, memo s) to the district offi ice, roster of SWDs in school's zone who are not attending the allocat disenfi at scho ing resources for all SWDs to receive educat ranchisement from the communities within vools based on their exceptionality, unintende ndicator addresses the practice of placing SWDs in schools cional services in their neighborhood school or school of ch which they live and lack opportunities to build natural relati ed consequences include further isolation of students with without disabilities.
-Please see the Appendices: Glossary of oice.
-Stud ionships a significan ents who mong the disabilitie are transp students es and bar orted to a in the ass riers to so attend other schools are at risk of igned school.
-With the practice of placing SWDs cheduling SWDs into heterogeneous classrooms
+Families acknowledge that the school is able to address their child's needs, regardless of the disability as shared in parent input of IEP.
+Suggested Measures: Documentation of school administrator requests for information (e.g., emails, memos) to the district office, roster of SWDs in school's zone who are not attending the school.

+that have natural proportions of students with and without disabilities.
+Please see the Appendices: Glossary of Terms section for definition of the above term natural proportions.